 Regularly including these exercises into your routine will soon result in obvious improvement of your posture and should alleviate some back pain caused by slouching.
 Not only that, imagining yourself sitting taller and standing straighter will make you look (and feel) more confident and strong!

-Check out this video for a demo of these easy posture exercises!
+Check out this video for a demo of these easy posture exercises

-I’ve also been using this UPRIGHT GO 2 to help improve my posture.
+I’ve been using this UPRIGHT GO 2 to help improve my posture.
 It is a small device that attaches to your back to help remind you to sit or stand a little straighter.
 If you slouch for more than a few seconds, it gives a little vibration to remind you to correct your positioning.

 My husband, Arien, prefers a low-tech method of reminding him to not slouch while he works.
-He wears this posture correcting strap to help keep his shoulders back. (affiliate link)
+He wears this posture correcting strap to help keep his shoulders back.

 I’d love to hear your feedback if you give these easy posture exercises a try!
 Drop a comment and let me know what you think!